Where did we come from?

 - Provide recycling facilities to minimise waste we send to landfill

-- Where possible, work with fair trade suppliers and support other charities, or Social Enterprises
+- Where possible, work with fair trade suppliers and support other charities and Social Enterprises

-- We’re one of the few companies in Britain with the Carbon Trust Certification until 2014, in recognition of our efforts to continue to reduce our carbon emissions.
+- We’re one of the companies in Britain who maintained our certification to the Carbon Trust Standard in 2016 in recognition of our efforts to continually reduce our carbon emissions

 Our staff will always be friendly and approachable.
-Centre teams will look after your needs and ensure you have an enjoyable visit.
+Our facility teams will look after your needs and ensure you have an enjoyable visit.

 All staff will be knowledgeable, they’ll receive extensive training to prepare them for present and future roles.
 We make a difference in our communities by improving career prospects through employment and training opportunities.

 Where possible our teams will understand and represent your local community.
-Take a look at how being part of a Charitable Social Enterprise makes a difference by working for us. www.glljobs.org.uk
+Take a look at our jobs page to find out how being part of a Charitable Social Enterprise makes a difference.

 We are passionate about improving the health of people in communities and recognise that we are all different in the challenges that we face.